MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/appupdate-80-81.md

 [![VersionControl](./media/VersionControl.png)](./media/VersionControl.png)

 ### Prepare using Visual Studio
-On any other development machine (other than the new ones being deployed), open Visual Studeio and visit the Source Control Explorer.
+On any other development machine (other than the new ones being deployed), open Visual Studio and visit the Source Control Explorer.
 You will create a new branch that will be isolated for the 8.1 update.

 [![BranchFor81](./media/BranchFor81.png)](./media/BranchFor81.png)